Measuring the Cost of a Program of Practice: Microcosting

 A challenging element of cost-effectiveness analysis is the proper measurement of costs.
-While frequently costs incurred by patients in VA-sponsored studies can be determined through HERC average cost estimates, Managerial Cost Accounting (MCA) data, non-VA data systems, or published sources, in some cases these will not provide enough information.
-Summary administrative data cannot identify an individual person or intervention, and there may be no published studies of new interventions or those unique to the VA.
+While costs incurred by patients in VA-sponsored studies can be determined through HERC average cost estimates, Managerial Cost Accounting (MCA) data, non-VA data systems, or published sources, in some cases these will not provide enough information.
+Summary administrative data cannot identify an individual person or intervention, and published studies of new interventions, particularly those unique to the VA, may be unnavailable.
 When existing sources are insufficient, researchers can gather data through surveys and personal observation.
 This is called direct measurement.
 Common methods of direct measurement include the following:

 - A rater observes staff members or patients to determine how much time is spent on the intervention

 - A staff member fills out a log of activities relating to the intervention

 - A patient completes a survey about time spent for direct care, transportation, and unpaid care at home

 - A supervisor fills out a survey, estimating the number of hours spent on the intervention by each type of staff member (nurse, physician, social worker,etc.)

 Researchers may use direct measurement alone or in combination with other methods.
 In some cases direct measurement will be the only available source of information on an intervention, as when the intervention is new or unique to the VA.
 However, researchers may choose to use direct measurement for elements most important to the study outcome, balancing the high cost against the high level of precision, while using a less precise method like average costing for elements that are not central to the intervention.